Post

 Poly-unsaturated fatty acids

-However, the American Heart Association’s page on Saturated Fats is really anemic.
-The take-home from their page excludes an in-depth discussion of what fats are, what organic cholesterol is vs “good/bad” cholesterol, in the health sense of the term, and finally, why triglycerides (incidental soluble 3-fat chains) and circulating free fat are completely different from the way the liver manages to generate and circulate fats through the body inside of HDL/LDL particles (the good/bad cholesterol).
+However, the American Heart Association’s page on saturated fats is really anemic.
+The take-home from their page excludes an in-depth discussion of what fats are, what organic cholesterol is vs “good/bad” cholesterol, in the health sense of the term, and finally, why triglycerides (poorly soluble with 3 fatty chains) and circulating free fat are completely different from the way the liver manages to generate and circulate fats through the body inside of HDL/LDL particles (the good/bad cholesterol).

 To be honest?
 The issues with the Heart.org page don’t end there.
 There is the issue of oxidation during cooking on the development of general organ damage, including cancer.
 There is no discussion on how cooking fats are one component of a low-fat diet, or why high-fat diets rich in fish-oils seem to be an exception to the “low-fat” rule of thumb.